thsr/arena-royale/README.md

 $ docker-compose up -d
 ```

+This will:
-This will start a Neo4j database, create 2 folders for Neo4j data & logs, and run the app on `localhost:5000`.
+- start a Neo4j database and create 2 folders for Neo4j data & logs
+- run the app on `localhost:5000`
+- setup cron to call the `/backup` endpoint everyday at 4:45am UTC

 Usage
 -----

-**Endpoints:**
+### Endpoints:

 Create and back up new blocks and channels for user:
 ```